citrix/citrix-hypervisor-ddk/docs/getting-started.md

 ## Importing the DDK VM using the CLI

-The DDK VM can also be imported directly on the XenServer host using the xe CLI and standard Linux commands to mount the DDK ISO.
+The DDK VM can also be imported directly on the Citrix Hypervisor host using the xe CLI and standard Linux commands to mount the DDK ISO.

 -  Mount the DDK ISO and import the DDK VM: